websockets-rs/rust-websocket/README.md

 cargo run --example autobahn-server
 ```

-~~To test the server implementation.
-The spec files are available [here](http://websocket-rs.github.io/rust-websocket/autobahn).~~ No longer correct.
+To test the server implementation.
+The spec files are available [here](http://websockets-rs.github.io/rust-websocket/autobahn).

-~~The results of these tests are available [here](http://websocket-rs.github.io/rust-websocket/autobahn).~~ No longer correct.
+The results of these tests are available [here](http://websockets-rs.github.io/rust-websocket/autobahn).

 ## License